Leadership in Medicine

 Q. Are there specific science courses that I must take?

 Math: LIM students need proficiency in Calculus.
 The program requires MTH 110 (Calculus I) and MTH 112 (Calculus II) unless a student places in an upper level math course.
-A student who places in MTH 113 (AP Calculus) will take MTH 113.
+A student may be placed in MTH 113 based on AP test scores and Math department placement test results.
+The placement test is administered online the summer before the start of freshman year.
 A student who places in MTH 115 has met the calculus requirement for the LIM Program and has the option of taking a math/science elective in lieu of additional Calculus.

 LIM students need a minimum of 16 math/science courses to graduate.
 The LIM adviser works with each student to draft an individualized schedule based on student placement and preferences.
 Additional math/science requirements are met by taking electives with a MTH, BIO, BCH, CHM, or PHY prefix provided they are not general education sciences.
 General Education science courses are numbered 050-099.